 Along the way, she also co-founded and led a grass roots artists’ housing development in the Boston suburb of Newton, MA during which time she spearheaded and led a group of artists in purchasing a surplus city school (Claflin School Studios).
 They converted the property into 14 artist-owned limited equity condominiums and 3 low-income family units funded by the state.
 The project became a national model site for artists’ housing, and Gina was interviewed on Fresh Air by Terry Gross and appeared in the New York Times.

 In the early 1990’s, Gina began investigating electronic media and engaged in creative projects based in the digital environment of art and design, 3D, animation and digital video working with BF Productions, Doug Anderson and her brother, film composer, Brad Fiedel.

 She became addicted to her screen and that is at least partly why she is where she is today.

-Avid yogini, proudly hobbyist painter, reader, writer, a perpetually naive member of a zen koan meditation Sanga, Coral Moon Zen, Gina also spends a lot of her time in the Santa Barbara front country on the trail or on the beach with Lulu and Tilly, resident Hungarian Vizslas.
+Reader, writer, a perpetually naive member of a zen koan meditation Sangha, Coral Moon Zen, avid yogini, proudly hobbyist painter, Gina also spends a lot of her time in the Santa Barbara front country on the trail or on the beach with Lulu and Tilly, resident Hungarian Vizslas.
 Dogs who can never, ever get enough and also happen to be total goofballs.
 It’s not unusual to find Gina dripped in melted chocolate, cocao powder or almond dust and coconut because she’s often in the kitchen inventing concoctions for her low-glycemic sweet tooth.
 Or cutting ribbons and fabric to sew an elaborate table runner just for the Thanksgiving feast.

 Or conversing with online friends and associates around the world who all mean the world to her.